rrainey/DSKY-matic/README.md

 ## DSKY-matic License

-Creative Commons Attribution/Share-Alike, all text above must be included in any redistribution.
+Software components (everything in "./src") are licensed under the GPL v2.
+All other elements are covered under Creative Commons Attribution/Share-Alike, all text above must be included in any redistribution.
 See license.txt for additional details.

 ## My Background